fordsec/racets/README.md

 Racets extends the Racket programming language to allow writing programs that compute with secret values.
 Racets does this by providing a `#lang` language built on top of Racket.

+# Codebase

+The main implemenation of the language lives in `src/racets-mlang.rkt`.
+It rewrites the core forms of fully-expanded Racket to implement faceted execution. `src/facets.rkt` contains a library of operations on facets that are used to construct and manage facets.